Steve Wozniak Drops Facebook: 'The Profits Are All Based On the User's Info' - Slashdot

 So I guess its time to Drop Google also since....
 Google uses your data to sell Ads...
 Oh My..
 Or the Internet...

-As someone who doesn't use facebook (Score:4, Interesting)
+As someone who doesn't use facebook (Score:5, Interesting)

 What I'd really like to know is how much of the ghost profile they have built on me was made available through these wonderful API's?
 I would hope they mostly use that internally, but really what is the hope that's true?